Review · Longevity / NAD+

 |---|---|---|

 This is the right kind of simplicity for a longevity supplement.
-If someone wants NMN, they should want dose clarity and fewer distractions.
+If you want NMN, you want dose clarity and fewer distractions, and that is what the label delivers.

 Bottom line